The WFE’s Sustainability Conference

 Session 3: Sustainability in Flux: Regional Realities, Global Consequences

-- Global Politics: Is fragmentation in sustainable finance regulation shaping capital flows and listing choices?
+• Is fragmentation in sustainability regulation shaping capital flows and listing choices?

-- Exchanges: How can they help issuers navigate this patchwork while fostering growth and innovation?
+• How can exchanges help issuers navigate the patchwork of sustainability regulation and standards while fostering global growth and innovation?

 Moderator

-John McKenzie Chief Executive Officer, TMX Group, and Chair, the World Federation of Exchanges TMX Group
+John McKenzie Chief Executive Officer, TMX Group Chair, the World Federation of Exchanges

 Speakers